 There is always a tension in calculating damages when the trees cut were not for commercial timber.
-It’s easy where the stand of timber is kept for sale.
+It’s straightforward where the stand of timber is kept for sale.
 The plaintiff does some timber cruising, and the stumpage value is set.
-The trial court then trebles it, and sometimes (depending on the state) dumps in attorneys’ fees, too.
-But when the loss is of trees that lack much commercial value but are of great value to the homeowner – say, like the Weisslers did, the homeowner loves the privacy a stand of trees affords.
-Here, the court chose, as the proper measure of damages, the cost of restoring the property to the approximate condition that existed before the cutting.
+The trial court then trebles it and sometimes (depending on the state) dumps in attorneys’ fees, too.
+But what happens when the loss is of trees that lack much commercial value but are of great value to the homeowner… say, like the Weisslers, the homeowners love the privacy a stand of trees affords.
+Here, as the proper measure of damages, the court chose the cost of restoring the property to the approximate condition that existed before the cutting.
 The judge awarded compensatory damages of $5,250.00 ($4,050.00 restoration costs and $1,200.00 for maintenance), and then applied the treble damages provision of AS 09.45.730 and ultimately awarded $15,750.00, as well as attorney’s fees of $2,200.00 and interest of $6,300.00 for a total judgment of about $25,000.00.

 MEA argued vigorously that the treble damages statute did not apply to cases like this one, where it was lawfully on the property but just sort of exceeded its brief.
 The statute provides that treble damages apply unless “the trespass was casual … or the defendant had probable cause,” in which case, only actual damages may be recovered.
 But the appellate court said nothing doing.
 “Casual” means, essentially, negligent entry onto the property, such as if a car swerved off the road and hit a tree.
 MEA’s crew intentionally went beyond the easement and meant to cut down the trees.

 Matanuska Electric Association v.
 Weissler, 723 P.2d 600 (Alaska 1986).
-A couple of overzealous electric utility workers cleared a swath of up to 21 feet wide to bring electric service to a new home, despite the fact that the homeowner had given the utility only a 4-foot wide easement.
-The homeowners sued for trespass, and asked that Alaska’s treble damages statute for wrongful timber cutting be applied.
+A couple of overzealous electric utility workers cleared a swath of up to 21 feet wide to bring electric service to a new home, even though the homeowner had given the utility only a 4-foot wide easement.
+The homeowners sued for trespass and asked that Alaska’s treble damages statute for wrongful timber cutting be applied.

-The trial court agreed, and trebled the damages, which for restoration of the property.
+The trial court agreed and trebled the damages, which were based in the first instance on the cost of restoration of the property.
 The homeowners won a $25,000 judgment.
 The utility, MEA, appealed.

 MEA also argued that urges the court to apply common law principles governing punitive damages.
 Punitive damages require malice, MEA argued, and there was none here.
-The Supreme Court looked to Oregon’s treble damages statute (the law on which Alaska’s version was based), and there the courts had held that the legislature exercised its prerogative to define when single damages applied and when treble damages applied.
+The Supreme Court looked to Oregon’s treble damages statute (the law on which Alaska’s version was based).
+The Oregon courts had held that the legislature properly exercised its prerogative to define when single damages should apply and when treble damages should apply.
 The legislature abrogated common law here, and the statute is reasonable.

 But, MEA asserted, any trespass it committed was “casual,” and hence only single damages should be awarded.
-MEA contended the trial court “found MEA’s excessive cutting to be the result of negligence and mistake,” but the Alaska Supreme Court disagreed: while the trial judge said that this was not a case where people were “recklessly cutting down other people’s trees without regard for them,” she nevertheless, described MEA’s conduct as negligence “verg[ing] on recklessness.”
+MEA contended the trial court “found MEA’s excessive cutting to be the result of negligence and mistake,” but the Alaska Supreme Court disagreed.
+While the trial judge said that this was not a case where people were “recklessly cutting down other people’s trees without regard for them,” she nevertheless described MEA’s conduct as negligence “verg[ing] on recklessness.”
 At any rate, “casual” does not mean negligent.
-Rather, it comes from a 19th century New York statute, in which “casual” meant “casualty” or “involuntarily,” contrasted with “designedly and under a claim of right.”
+Instead, it comes from a 19th century New York statute, in which “casual” meant “casualty” or “involuntarily,” contrasted with “designedly and under a claim of right.”

 Finally, MEA lacked probable cause to cut the Weisslers’ trees.
 The statute awards only single damages where a defendant had probable cause to believe that the land on which the trespass was committed was the defendant’s own or that of the person in whose service or by whose direction the act was done.
 The Court said that probable cause means “an honest and reasonable belief.”
 By definition, the Court ruled, “a negligent mistake as to authority cannot qualify as probable cause since negligence involves unreasonable conduct.